 CHICAGO, May 16, 2019 — The American Bar Association has named Texas Tech University School of Law the 2018-19 ABA Competitions Champion.

-The Competitions Champion is won by the school who earns the most points from competing in all four ABA Law Student Division competitions combined.
-This means that teams had to do well in the Arbitration Competition, Negotiation Competition, Client Counseling Competition and National Appellate Advocacy Competition (NAAC Moot Court).
+The Competitions Champion is the school team that earns the most points from competing in all four ABA Law Student Division competitions combined.
+The four competitions are the Arbitration Competition, Negotiation Competition, Client Counseling Competition and National Appellate Advocacy Competition (NAAC Moot Court).
 Ranking criteria and the point totals for the top teams can be found here.

 “Our four competitions offer students an amazing opportunity to hone essential lawyering skills before they enter practice.
 Through consistent participation and success in ABA competitions, these law schools display especially well-rounded practical skills training programs.
 We are thrilled to recognize these schools through the Competitions Championship,” said Connie S. Smothermon, Competitions Committee co-chair, cirector of Competitions & Externships, University of Oklahoma College of Law.